kingingcole/coleruche-v1/content/blog/My-Top-5-Plugins-for-a-GatsbyJS-Powered-Blog/index.md

 altText: numerous books open on a board
 ---

 For sometime, I did not quite get the idea of static page generators, especially Gatsby JS.
 It was until I decided to give it a try and I discovered how amazing a technology it is!
-Gatsby JS, amongst all other super things, is used to create a stunning and blazingly fast blog, which can use varying data sources like Contentful CMS, WordPress or plain old Markdown.
+Gatsby JS, amongst all other super things, is used to create a stunning and blazing fast blog, which can use varying data sources like Contentful CMS, WordPress or plain old Markdown.
 For the later, it's simply easy to set up and use.<br/>
 _This awesome blog was built with Gatsby and Markdown._

 Now, while this won't be a tutorial to set up Gatsby with Markdown, I'll be showing you some awesome plugins I have come across so far, and I use in my Gatsby blog site.
-Some of these plugins help in UI, UX, others help in integration with useful but services, which otherwise would have been pretty difficult (or maybe not) to set up.
+Some of these plugins help in UI, UX, SEO, others help in integration with useful services, which otherwise would have been pretty difficult (or maybe not) to set up.

->Some of these plugins were designed to work with Markdown.
-But most of them work with Gatsby sites with data sources from anywhere.
+>These plugins are not entirely _top_ per se - there are more important plugins that comes with a Gatsby starter, but these are my favorite extras to add.

 In no particular order, let's get started: